thurstonemerson/the-catalog/README.md

 Once logged in, JSON web tokens are used to authenticate users rather than cookies.
 Therefore we do not need to store a randomly generated string in the session to mitigate CSRF attacks.
 (See here for more information http://stackoverflow.com/questions/21357182/csrf-token-necessary-when-using-stateless-sessionless-authentication)
+This web token will expire after one hour.
 The web tokens are passed as a bearer in the HTTP authorization header.
 It is not possible to access the REST api JSON endpoints via the browser once logged in, as the web token is required in the HTTP header.

+###Extra credit

+- Project uses javascript MVC framework angular.js instead of jinja templating
+- API performs CRUD operations on the database and allows uploading and saving of files to the server
+- Instead of nonce tokens to mitigate cross site request forgeries, JSON web tokens are passed with every request
+- Oauth login for google, facebook and twitter provided, as well as authentication via a user supplied email/password combination
+- Passwords stored in database using a one-way hashing function for security
+- All categories and items added are only viewable to the user who added them

 ##How to run:

 This module has a PostgreSQL backend.
 The database can be created using the python script provided: